 - Artificial tear solutions or lubricating ointments may be prescribed in some cases.

-- Use of an anti-dandruff shampoo on the scalp can help.
+- The use of an anti-dandruff shampoo on the scalp can help.

 - If you wear contact lenses, you may have to temporarily discontinue wearing them during treatment.